SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/managing-tenants.md

 These default lists can be overridden for particular subtenants by setting additional tenant options, for example via tenant policy.
 For details, see [Default subscriptions](#default-subscriptions) below or the [Tenant API](https://{{< domain-c8y >}}/api/{{< c8y-current-version >}}/#tag/Tenant-API) in the {{< openapi >}}.
 {{< /c8y-admon-info >}}

-On the left, the list of subscribable applications (both web applications and microservices) is displayed, which consists of
+On the left, the list of subscribable web apps (both web apps and microservices) is displayed, which consists of

-- all own applications,
+- all own web apps,
-- all subscribed applications which have different names than the own applications.
+- all subscribed web apps which have different names than the own web apps.

 {{< c8y-admon-info >}}
-In order to help you to distinguish which application is owned and which is subscribed, the tenant ID of the owner is displayed.
+In order to help you to distinguish which web app is owned and which is subscribed, the tenant ID of the owner is displayed.
 {{< /c8y-admon-info >}}

 On the right, you see the **Subscribed on tenant creation** and the **Subscribed on platform upgrade** columns.